Google Analytics can do just about whatever you want it to. It has a ton of depth.

 - Increase the trigger percentage if you find that you’re getting too many false alarms.

 - Some folks set up alerts for positive increases too.
-I never found them that useful personally.
+We never found them that useful personally.
 Good news has a habit of taking care of itself.
 It’s bad news where every minute counts.

 Add an Office IP Filter